-There may be several causes of CTA underperformance but in my opinion the main two are the financialization of commodities and a growing competition at lower liquidity.
-CTAs were forced to diversify even more to deal with lower liquidity and some have increased exposure to equities in an effort to boost performance.
+There may be several causes of CTA underperformance, but the main two are the financialization of commodities and growing competition at lower liquidity.
+CTAs were forced to diversify even more to deal with lower liquidity and some have increased exposure to equities to boost performance.

-The main question of investors who use CTAs as a source of convexity is whether positive performance will be provided in the case of a bear markets in equities, as it was the case during the dot com and Financial Crisis bear markets.
-In 2008, top 20 CTA average return was 13.6% versus a loss of 38.6% for S&P 500 total return.
-But then, during 2011, 2015 and 2019, equities fell and CTA performance also fell although we have to make a note that there were no bear markets.
+The main question of investors who use CTAs as a source of convexity is whether positive performance will be provided in the case of a bear market in equities, as was the case during the dot com and Financial Crisis bear markets.
+In 2008, the top 20 CTA average return was 13.6% versus a loss of 38.6% for the S&P 500 total return.
+But then, during 2011, 2015, and 2019, equities fell and CTA performance also fell although we have to make a note that there were no bear markets.
 Yet, the positive correlation during negative years for equities has increased the uncertainty of these programs providing convexity in the future.

-Below is a chart of top 20 CTA returns versus S&P 500 total returns since 1988.
+Below is a chart of the top 20 CTA returns versus S&P 500 total returns since 1988.

-There is still good probability CTAs may be able to provide some convexity in case of a bear market in equities and a small allocation may contribute to portfolio diversification.
-However, a failure to provide the convexity may be viewed as a regime change for those programs.
-My opinion is CTAs will succeed in providing some convexity but dot com or Financial Crisis levels may not be matched.
+There is still a good probability that CTAs may provide some convexity in case of a bear market in equities and a small allocation may contribute to portfolio diversification.
+However, a failure to provide convexity may be viewed as a regime change for those programs.

 CTA performance data source: BarclayHedge